PelleLille/hsl-docs/eodonce.rst

 On implicit termination
 -----------------------

-If not explicitly terminated then :func:`Defer` is called.
+If not explicitly terminated then :func:`Defer` is called and no recipients will be queued.